Colon & Rectal Surgery

 Weekly didactic sessions with the Program Director allow for formal teaching, early feedback, and close mentorship.
 The fellow will also have opportunities for formal didactics with radiations oncology.
 The Portland Citywide Colorectal Journal Club facilitates healthy debate between colorectal and general surgeons across the city.

-The fellow will have protected time and access to a Department of Surgery Statistician and Research Coordinator (for help with RIB approval) for his/her research project.
+The fellow will have protected time and access to a Department of Surgery Statistician and Research Coordinator (for help with IRB approval) for his/her research project.

 Clinic or office experience

 In University, HMO, and private practice settings, the fellow will follow patients both pre-op and post-op and will assume primary responsibility for diagnostic work-up and treatment plans.
 The fellow will perform many office-based procedures including sclerotherapy and infrared treatments of hemorrhoids with a senior colorectal surgeon.